-Election of Common A Director by Class A Common Stockholders.
+ELECTION OF COMMON A DIRECTOR BY CLASS A COMMON STOCKHOLDERS.
 The election of the Common A director will require the affirmative vote of a plurality of the shares of our Class A Common Stock voting.
-Abstentions and broker non-votes will have no effect on the election of the Common A director.
+Abstentions and broker-non-votes will have no effect on the election of the Common A director.

-Election of Common B Directors by Class B Common Stockholders.
+ELECTION OF COMMON B DIRECTORS BY CLASS B COMMON STOCKHOLDERS.
 The election of the Common B directors will require the affirmative vote of a plurality of the shares of our Class B Common Stock voting.
 Any holder of our Class B Common Stock who owns more than 15% of the outstanding Class B Common Stock cannot vote all of his or her Class B Common Stock in the election of Common B directors unless such holder owns an equivalent percentage of our Class A Common Stock.
 For example, if a holder of our Class B Common Stock owns shares representing 17% of our Class B Common Stock and shares representing 5% of our Class A Common Stock, the stockholder may vote shares representing only 5% of our Class B Common Stock.
+We are not aware of any Class B Common Stockholder who owns more than 15% of the outstanding shares of our Class B Common Stock.
 Abstentions and broker non-votes will have no effect on the election of the Common B directors.